pytorch/torchtune/docs/source/recipes/lora_finetune_single_device.rst

 such as :ref:`glossary_lora` and :ref:`glossary_qlora`.
 These techniques significantly reduce memory consumption during training whilst still maintaining competitive performance.

 We provide configs which you can get up and running quickly.
-Here is an example with llama 3.1 8B:
+Here is an example with Llama 3.1 8B:

 .. note::